gSrikar/AskReddit/README.md

 # AskReddit
 AskReddit application displays the Ask Reddit section of the Reddit website.
 The list is displayed in a CardView and can be scrolled endless.
 Each CardView displays the thread title, its author, up votes, total comments and the time it is posted.
 When a Card is clicked it displays the comments in a WebView.
+The application includes Ripple effects, Slide in left animation, Swipe-to-refresh gesture.

 ![Ask Reddit Screenshot 1](https://raw.github.com/gSrikar/AskReddit/master/screenshots/AskReddit-Screenshot_2016-02-03.jpeg)